Ocular migraines: Symptoms, treatment and prevention

 Diagnosing ocular migraines

-If you get to the doctor during an ocular migraine, he or she will be able to see the decreased blood flow in your eye with a device called an ophthalmoscope or fundoscope.
+If you get to the doctor during an ocular migraine, he or she will be able to see the decreased blood flow in your eye with a device called an ophthalmoscope.
 However, since ocular migraines are fairly brief, it's more likely that you will be diagnosed based on your symptoms.

 The symptoms of ocular migraines are similar to those of other serious disorders, like eye diseases and stroke.
 So your doctor will want to do a thorough evaluation.
 If you: